ogghst/grownode/docs/workflow.md

 #### Sensors:

 - Capacitive Water Level: gives you the value of a touch sensing device, here used to detect water level
+- Capacitive Moisture Sensor: gives you the value of the water level through an external moisture sensor
 - BME280: gets the data from this temperature/humidity/pressure sensor
 - DS18B20: gets the temperature of multiple temperature sensors connected to a GPIO